 - Google Scholar searches for books and scholarly articles.
 When you access Google Scholar through the library, and log in with your college username and password, your search results will link to full text in the Empire State College Online Library, whenever available.
 Your search results will also include full-text articles in document repositories, some full-text e-books and some previews of print books.
 Google Scholar charges fees for access to some materials.

 - Local College Libraries Near You sometimes have programs for community borrowers.
 Call ahead to find out whether there are any conditions or fees.
+If you need a letter of introduction, use this form to request one.

 - Public Libraries Near You may offer interlibrary loan services for articles and books.
 Call ahead to find out if they offer interlibrary loan services.